Australia Plastic Packaging Industry Overview

-The Australia Plastic Packaging market was valued at USD 2,538.25 million in 2020, and it is expected to reach a value of USD 2,892.62 million by 2026, registering a CAGR of 2.14% over the forecast period( 2021 - 2026).
+The Australia Plastic Packaging market is expected to register a CAGR of 2.14% over the next five years.
 Polyethylene terephthalate (PET) is found in most plastic-packed products in the country.
 For instance, as per Macquarie University, Australians buy more than approximately 118,000 metric tons of plastic drink bottles every year, despite 250 stringent checks by the Australian water utilities for tap water.
-Based on such facts, the existing packaging manufacturers are increasing their capacities to bridge the gap of domestic demand.
+Based on such facts, the existing packaging manufacturers are increasing their capacities to bridge domestic demand gaps.

 - Australia witnessed a significant increase in population in the previous decade.
-For instance, according to the Australian Bureau of Statistics, the country’s population grew from 22 million in 2010 to over 25.6 million in 2020.
-This is anticipated to drive the demand for more consumables, like beverages, packaged meals, packaged drinking water, and convenience packages like microwave and oven safe, among others, which prefer plastic packaging medium over other alternatives, owing to high portability enabled by the lightweight of the plastics.
+It is anticipated to drive the demand for more consumables, like beverages, packaged meals, packaged drinking water, and convenience packages like microwave and oven safe, among others, which prefer plastic packaging medium over other alternatives, owing to high portability enabled by the lightweight of the plastics.

 - However, the country is undertaking efforts to reduce plastic packaging, but its benefits in comparison to alternatives are enabling the manufacturers to continue production.